Bugmark-Simulator/bugmark_simulation/README.md

 2. Download the dev-machine Vagrantfile
    `wget raw.githubusercontent.com/Bugmark-Simulator/exchange/master/Vagrantfile`

-3. Run `vagrant up` to create a virtual machine.
+3. From the directory with the Vagrantfile, run `vagrant up` to create a virtual machine.

 4. Login to your virtual machine using `vagrant ssh`

 #### 1.a) Cloning the Bugmark Exchange

 **NOTE:** Make sure you are not working as root user.
 If necessary, create a new user on Ubuntu.
 E.g. `sudo adduser bugmarkstudy; sudo adduser bugmarkstudy sudo`
 - to switch to new user, either logout and back in, or run `su - bugmarkstudy`